WE'RE OPEN: 7 DAYS A WEEK, 8am - 11pm

 Stay compliant, protect tenants, and safeguard your investment

-Fire doors aren’t just a legal requirement—they’re a critical safety feature.
+Fire doors aren’t only a legal requirement, they’re a critical safety feature.
 For landlords, ensuring fire door compliance protects lives, prevents property damage, and avoids costly penalties.
 Understanding your responsibilities is part of being a responsible property owner, not just ticking a box.

 Where Fire Doors Are Needed